The World in 2050: Rapid Changes Ahead

 About Russell Walker, Ph.D.

-Dr. Walker is Clinical Associate Professor of Managerial Economics and Decision Sciences at the Kellogg School of Management of Northwestern University.
+Dr. Walker is Clinical Professor of Managerial Economics and Decision Sciences at the Kellogg School of Management of Northwestern University.

 Professor Walker has developed and taught executive programs on Enterprise Risk, Operational Risk, Corporate Governance, Analytics and Big Data, and Global Leadership.
 He founded and teaches the Analytical Consulting Lab, Risk Lab, Global Lab, and Digital Lab – all very popular experiential learning classes at the Kellogg School of Management, which bring Kellogg MBA students together with corporate opportunities focused on data and strategy.
 He also teaches courses in risk management, analytics, and on strategies in globalization.